dpaola2/user-auth/README.md

 `bin/rails generate user_auth`

 It will ask you if you'd like to overwrite the `user.rb` model.
 The answer is (usually) yes.

+## What you get

+- User model and migration, w/ hashed password using `bcrypt` and "remember me" functionality
+- Controllers, Views, and Helpers for signing up, logging in and out, and changing your password